benny-edlund/task-pool/README.md

 ```
 This example will compile however the task function will not operate on the work_data value referenced into the `do_work` function.
 This is because the underlying bind expression must copy the `work_data` value passed by reference to submit into the task storage and when executed the task will reference this data instead.

-The solution is to use a [std::reference_wrapper](https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) value to hold the reference to the origial `work_data`.
+The solution may be to use a [std::reference_wrapper](https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) value to hold the reference to the origial `work_data`.

 ```cpp
 void process_data( work_data& );